yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 The template is a JSON document.
 Each field (with the exception of `keyTypes`, see below) denotes one of:

 * A mandatory field, where the template specifies the literal value of that field.
-This is denoted by a literal string, such as `client1.ndc.ido.example.com`.
+This is denoted by a literal string, such as `abc.ido.example`.
 * A mandatory field, where the content of the field is defined by the client.
   This is denoted by `**`.
 * An optional field, where the client decides whether the field is included in